 Covariant formalisms have been employed successfully for several problems in cosmology and astrophysics in Einstein gravity, like the generalization of the Ehlers-Geren-Sachs theorem \cite{1995ApJ...443....1S}, the construction of a covariant gauge-invariant theory of perturbations for cosmology \cite{bed, eb, ehb, ebh}, black holes \cite{Clarkson}, and more recently relativistic stars \cite{Carloni:2017rpu,Carloni:2017bck,Naidu:2022igk,Naidu:2021nwh,Luz:2024yjm,Luz:2024lgi,Luz:2024xnd}.

 Although covariant approaches are designed with the idea that the source of the gravitational field is one or more traditional fluid continua, the extension to treat classical fields has been attempted with success at both the exact and perturbative levels.
 For example, in the case of scalar fields, both cosmological perturbations \cite{Carloni:2006gy} and an extension of Derrick's theorem \cite{Carloni:2019cyo} have been proposed.
-The reason for this success lays in the chance of representing these fields as effective fluids thanks to the structure of their energy--momentum tensor.
+The reason for this success lies in the ability to represent these fields as effective fluids, thanks to the structure of their energy-momentum tensor.

 The situation is different for fermionic fields $\psi$.
-In this case, the presence of Clifford matrices and non-trivial derivatives of spinors make the standard application of the covariant formalism hard to develop.
+In this case, the presence of Clifford matrices and non-trivial derivatives of spinors makes the standard application of the covariant formalism hard to develop.
 Things may be simpler when spinors are in plane-waves, because in this case the covariant derivative $\nabla_{k}\psi=-iP_{k}\psi$ is proportional to the spinor itself, all quantities can be reduced to spinorial bi-linears straightforwardly, and computations become manageable.
 However, the assumption of planar waves for spinors, interpretable with the fact that fermionic particles are to be considered point-like, while impressively accurate to treat high-energy scattering, is of no use for other systems (for example, the hydrogen atom itself does not have solutions in the form of plane waves).
-For these general systems, the covariant derivative $\nabla_{k}\psi$ is not simply proportional to the spinor itself \cite{Fabbri:2024eec}, and the covariant splitting becomes undoable.
+For these general systems, the covariant derivative $\nabla_{k}\psi$ is not simply proportional to the spinor itself \cite{Fabbri:2024eec}, making the covariant splitting impossible.
 This impasse may be circumvented by writing spinors in the so-called polar form.

-In polar form, spinors are basically written as the product of a module times phases in such a way that manifest covariance is preserved \cite{jl1, jl2}.
+In polar form, spinors are basically written as the product of a modulus times phases in such a way that manifest covariance is preserved \cite{jl1, jl2}.
 When this polar form is implemented also at the differential level, it becomes possible to perform the polar decomposition of the Dirac equation \cite{tr1, tr2}.